 When we take action to enforce the law, we (or a court) may order the violator to remedy the harm it caused consumers by compensating victims for this harm.
 We may also give back money through our civil penalty fund or our redress program.

 Find information about specific court cases and administrative proceedings that we’ve brought addressing violations of laws we enforce.

 We sometimes send warning letters to advise recipients that certain actions may have violated federal law and to help those entities review certain practices to ensure that they comply with federal law.

-We publish petitions that we receive to modify or set aside civil investigative demands and the orders resolving those petitions.
+We publish petitions to enforce, modify, or set aside Bureau civil investigative demands and the orders resolving those petitions.